-Bed bug infestations are more widespread than you’d think and harder to manage than you’d expect.
+Bed bug infestations are more widespread than you’d think and harder to manage than expected.
 But, in case you haven’t faced such an issue so far, you’re probably still blissfully unaware of the prevention measures you’re required to take against bed bugs.
 Especially when on the go.

-So, we are going to give you all the essential information in the paragraphs below – how do bed bugs enter your place, how to keep your belongings secured, and how to travel the world without bringing any undesired invaders along with you.
+So, we will give you all the essential information in the paragraphs below – how bed bugs enter your place, how to keep your belongings secure, and how to travel the world without bringing any undesired invaders.

 Luggage is Number One Entry Point for Bed Bugs